codethenews/encyclopedia-of-storytelling/encyclopedia.md

 * [New York Times: Why Therapists Are Worried About America's Growing Mental Health Crisis](https://www.nytimes.com/interactive/2021/12/16/well/mental-health-crisis-america-covid.html)

+## zoom out
+origin:[cinematography]
+When the camera zooms out, the small details in [closeup] become less important and you get a [perspective] on the bigger picture.

 # uncategorized

 ## audio
 ~Many ways to use it... obviously from audio-only formats to maybe using just a bit in a text-based pieced just to let you hear someone's voice